aibunny/smileid-business/README.md

 ## Contribution

-We welcome contributions and suggestions to make the Kenyan Weather App even better.
+I welcome contributions and suggestions to make the Kenyan Weather App even better.
 If you have ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request.
 For detailed implementation and usage, check the full article on Medium.

 ## Author